numbbo/coco/README.md

 ```
 We think already about a way to solve this issue directly in the `do.py` but it
 has low priority for the moment.

+#### Running Algorithms in Octave and C Under Windows
+If want to run algorithms in Octave and C, please make sure that you run them from different
+command windows.
+The `octave.bat` happens to set some paths which might affect which compiler
+you use as default.
+This might crash the `python do.py run-c` if you run it in the same
+command windows *after* having run the `octave.bat`.

 ### Python